 The first issue you will come across is the captcha verification.
 Since Japanese signs are displayed in it, you need to find a way to enter them.
 While copying and pasting from other sources works, it is not something that is done quickly unless you have access to a Japanese keyboard and know your way around in the language.

 But even if you manage that, you may run into other troubles such as having to have a local -- read Japanese -- shipping address or bank account.

-The only viable solution for foreigners is to use a proxy service.
+The only viable solution for people not living in Japan is to use a proxy service.
 I have been using Japamart for that but there are others such as From Japan or Jauce and I will switch to another soon as the fees are lower..